 The generic name composed of the Greek words anthos (flower) and spermum (seed) indicates that male flowers of the genus may carry a small ovary capable of producing a seed.

-The distribution is wide, from Namaqualand and the Western Cape to the Eastern Cape, some occurring in Namibia, Free State, KZN and Lesotho, mostly in semi-arid flats or lower slopes of sandy or loam soils (Vlok and Schutte-Vlok, 2010; iSpot; Bond and Goldblatt, 1984; Andrew, 2012).
+The distribution is wide, from Namaqualand and the Western Cape to the Eastern Cape, some occurring in Namibia, Free State, KZN and Lesotho, mostly in semi-arid flats or lower slopes of sandy or loam soils.
+The species has five recognised subspecies, none of which is considered to be threatened in its habitat early in the twenty first century (Vlok and Schutte-Vlok, 2010; iSpot; Bond and Goldblatt, 1984; Andrew, 2012; http://redlist.sanbi.org).